Paul Ingrassia (lawyer): Special Counsel of the United States nomination

 On May 29, 2025, Trump named Ingrassia as his nominee for the position of special counsel of the United States after the previous special counsel, Hampton Dellinger, had been dismissed in February 2025.
 In July, after CNN reported on controversial statements Ingrassia had made, the Trump administration claimed that Ingrassia had been supported by "many Jewish groups"; several organizations told CNN that they had not heard of Ingrassia.
 Prior to Ingrassia's hearing before the Senate Committee on Homeland Security and Governmental Affairs, North Carolina senator Thom Tillis told NBC News that he already opposed Ingrassia's nomination for many of his views, including those on the January 6 Capitol attack.
-Hours before he was set to appear before the committee, Ingrassia's hearing was postponed, amid concerns from three of its Republican members—including its chair, Kentucky senator Rand Paul—over allegedly antisemitic comments Ingrassia had made.

 Ingrassia's lack of experience and background elicited concerns from senators.
 His nomination was opposed by more than twenty federal employee unions, professional associations, and good government groups for his prior comments on federal workers and for prior writings supporting at-will firings of civil servants by the president.
+In June, Ingrassia's mother went to the Capitol to defend her son before Maryland representative Jamie Raskin and California representative Robert Garcia, according to NOTUS.
+The following month, he appeared before staffers for the Senate Committee on Homeland Security and Governmental Affairs and was questioned about some of his past social media posts.
+Hours before he was set to appear before the committee, Ingrassia's hearing was postponed, amid concerns from three of its Republican members—including its chair, Kentucky senator Rand Paul—over allegedly antisemitic comments Ingrassia had made.

-Following Politicos publication of offensive remarks Ingrassia had allegedly made in several text messages, Senate Majority Leader John Thune stated that Ingrassia's nomination was "not gonna pass" and urged the White House to withdraw it.
+Ingrassia's nomination faced complications after Trump nominated Sergio Gor, the director of the White House Presidential Personnel Office, as ambassador to India and he was succeeded by Dan Scavino; according to Politico, Ingrassia was not as close with Scavino as he was with Gor, though he was still supported by other Trump aides, including Natalie Harp.
+Following Politicos publication of offensive remarks Ingrassia had allegedly made in several text messages on October 20, Senate Majority Leader John Thune stated that Ingrassia's nomination was "not gonna pass" and urged the White House to withdraw it.
 Thune was joined by three Republican members of the Senate Committee on Homeland Security and Governmental Affairs who expressed opposition to Ingrassia's confirmation.
 The following day, Ingrassia announced that he was withdrawing his confirmation hearing, citing his belief that the committee would not confirm him.
 A Trump administration official told Politico that his nomination had been withdrawn.